webpack/webpack.js.org/src/content/configuration/other-options.md

 `object`

-Options affecting how file system snapshots are created and validated.
+Options affecting how file system snapshots are created and invalidated.

 ### `managedPaths`